Kevin Spacey Granted Bail in UK Sexual Assault Case

 Kevin Spacey was granted unconditional bail on Thursday after appearing in British court to face four charges of sexual assault stemming from his time as artistic director at London’s Old Vic theater.

 The case will now move to a crown court for a full trial.
-Only about five percent of the most serious criminal cases beginning at magistrates’ court are transferred there.
+Only about 5 percent of the most serious criminal cases beginning at magistrates’ court are transferred there.

 The charges center on three men who have accused Spacey of inappropriate behavior, including one charge of penetrative sexual activity without consent in which the actor allegedly received oral sex from a victim.